nebula-plugins/gradle-metrics-plugin/README.md

         hostname = 'myescluster'                // default is 'localhost' httpPort = 59300                        // default is 9200
         indexName = 'myindexname'               // default is 'default'.
 Builds metrics and log data index names
-                                                // are derived from this setting (e.g. `build-metrics-default-yyyyMM` and
+                                                // are derived from this setting (e.g. `build-metrics-default` and
                                                 // `logstash-build-metrics-default-yyyyMM`)
+        rollingIndex = true                     // default is false.
+If true, appends `-yyyyMM` to build-metrics index.

         esBasicAuthUsername = 'user'            // only for ES_HTTP.
 If not set, no authentication will be used. esBasicAuthPassword = 'pass'            // this value should be read in from a properties file